Senior Living: Bathrooms & Aging-in-Place

 Your home may be exactly what you need right now, but how about in 10 or 20 years?

 Nowadays, more people are thinking ahead to their golden years by making modifications to their homes so they can age-in-place.
-In fact, a recent survey by the remodelling website Houzz found that 20 percent of staying-in-place seniors remodelled a kitchen last year and, of those, 60 percent made upgrades with ageing in mind.
-Among the quarter of seniors who upgraded a bathroom, 69 percent made an ageing or accessibility upgrade.
+In fact, a recent survey by the remodelling website Houzz found that 20 percent of staying-in-place seniors remodelled a kitchen last year and, of those, 60 percent made upgrades with aging in mind.
+Among the quarter of seniors who upgraded a bathroom, 69 percent made an accessibility upgrade.

 Bathrooms are an important area of the home when choosing to age-in-place.
 They need to be universal for all abilities, as well as safe, efficient and adaptable.
 If you have plans for a bathroom remodel that will carry you through your golden years, here are four universal bathroom design elements to consider: